Oscar Torre

 Oscar Torre is an American actor, film director and producer.

 Personal life

 He was born in Miami, Florida, to Cuban-born parents, who immigrated to the United States as teenagers.
 Torre's wife is Chuti Tiu.

 Career

-Torre is known for the role of Santo in the CBS TV series Cane (TV series), as one of the leads (Miguelito) in the LIONSGATE film To Rob a Thief (Spanish: Ladrón que Roba a Ladrón) and The Hangover Part III.
+Torre is known for the role of Santo in the CBS TV series Cane, as one of the leads (Miguelito) in the LIONSGATE film To Rob a Thief (Spanish: Ladrón que Roba a Ladrón) and The Hangover Part III.

 In 2014, in addition to acting and producing, Torre debuted as director of the award winning Pretty Rosebud, which starred his wife Chuti Tiu.